Flight From the Absolute

 to provide answers in the search for meaning.

-thing that still seems true is the maddening awareness that we
+seems true is the maddening awareness that we haven’t found

-haven’t found what we were looking for...
-Deconstruction
+what we were looking for...
+Deconstruction and meta-narrative

-and meta-narrative analysis have become our postmodern elites’
+analysis have become our postmodern elites’ preferred playthings,

-preferred playthings, but if we use these tools, targeting postmodern
+but if we use these tools, targeting postmodern discourse itself,

-discourse itself, perhaps such an initiative may be worth the
+perhaps such an initiative may be worth the effort.
+This book

-effort.
-This book therefore offers a cold analysis and hard-hitting
+therefore offers a cold analysis and hard-hitting deconstruction

-deconstruction of the dominant orthodoxy of our generation, exposing
+of the dominant orthodoxy of our generation, exposing its core

 Modern or postmodern elites view man as little more than an object,